electric-sql/electric/examples/write-patterns/patterns/4-through-the-db/README.md

 Using a local embedded database adds a relatively-heavy dependency to your app.
 The shadow table and trigger machinery complicate your client side schema definition.

-## Complexities

-### 1. Merge logic

-The entrypoint in the code for merge logic is the very blunt `delete_local_on_synced_trigger` defined in the [`./local-schema.sql`](./local-schema.sql).
-The current implementation just wipes any local state for a row when any insert, updater or delete to that row syncs in from the server.

-This approach works and is simple to reason about.
-However, it won't preserve local changes on top of concurrent changes by other users (or tabs or devices).
-More sophisticated implementations could do more sophisticated merge logic here.
-Such as rebasing the local changes on the new server state.
-This typically involved maintaining more bookkeeping info and having more complex triggers.

-### 2. Rollbacks

 Syncing changes in the background complicates any potential rollback handling.
 In the [shared persistent optimistic state](../../3-shared-persistent) pattern, you can detect a write being rejected by the server whilst still in context, handling user input.
 With through the database sync, this context is harder to reconstruct.

+## Implementation notes

+The merge logic in the `delete_local_on_synced_insert_and_update_trigger` in [`./local-schema.sql`](./local-schema.sql) supports rebasing local optimistic state on concurrent updates from other users.
-In this example implementation, we implement an extremely blunt rollback strategy of clearing all local state and writes in the event of any write being rejected by the server.

-You may want to implement a more nuanced strategy and, for example, provide information to the user about what is happening and / or minimise data loss by only clearing local-state that's causally dependent on a rejected write.
+The rollback strategy in the `rollback` method of the `ChangeLogSynchronizer` in [`./sync.ts`](./sync.ts) is very naive: clearing all local state and writes in the event of any write being rejected by the server.
+You may want to implement a more nuanced strategy.
+For example, to provide information to the user about what is happening and / or minimise data loss by only clearing local-state that's causally dependent on a rejected write.

 This opens the door to a lot of complexity that may best be addressed by using an existing framework.
 See the [Writes guide](https://electric-sql.com/docs/guides/writes) for more information and links to [existing frameworks](https://electric-sql.com/docs/guides/writes#tools).

 ## How to run